Zolarwind Theme

 Demo Website

-You can see the theme in action on my personal website.
+You can see the theme on the demo website.
 The site uses the German language.

 Prerequisites

-To use the theme, you need some software pre-installed:
+To use the theme, you need the following software installed:

 Installation